More publisher policy summaries will be added as they become available. If you have any questions please contact us.

 Intended Audience: Academics, researchers, postgraduate research students

-Open Access Oxford: Publishing, Papers and Peer-review (Fri 20 January 2017 ).
+Open Access Oxford: Publishing, Papers and Peer-review (medical sciences-focused event, Fri 20 January 2017 ).
 Event report.

 Open Access Week 2016.
 This was our programme of events.